 If you want to experience Bergen of yesterday literally, take a short bus trip to the Gamle Bergen Museum (Old Bergen Museum).
 You will visit the reconstruction of Bergen as it used to be, with citizens included!

-This small town consists of fiftyish houses from the 18th and 19th century.
-They moved them here mainly from Bergen city center, populated them with actors and brought history to life.
+This small town consists of fiftyish houses from the 18th and 19th centuries.
+They moved them here mainly from Bergen city center, populated them with actors, and brought history to life.

 “Well, where do you pee?”, I openly ask.